-Diagnosis is about probability – high probability is recurrent episodes, documented wheeze, atopic history, documented variable PEF or FEV1.
+Diagnosis is about probability – high probability is recurrent episodes of cough, wheeze, breathlessness, chest tightness plus documented wheeze, atopic history, documented variable PEF or FEV1.
+Isolated episodic cough is not sufficient.
+Episodes typically triggered by viral infections, cold air, exertion, laughter or emotion.
 Start treatment, “typically” 6 weeks inhaled corticosteroids (ICS).
 If good response to treatment, then diagnosis is confirmed.

 If intermediate probability then spirometry with reversibility is preferred initial test for children old enough to do it (Grade D recommendation).
-If spirometry normal, then do challenge tests and/or FeNO measurement.
-For younger children, watchful waiting or trial of treatment.
+If spirometry normal, then do challenge tests and/or Fractional exhaled nitric oxide (FeNO) measurement.
+For younger children, watchful waiting or trial of treatment [colour code suggests this is appropriate from age 1, but no advice given for under 1…].

 Red flags –